Portfolio Overview as of 12/31/2018

 Mr. Oh is a Portfolio Manager for the total return fixed income strategy.
 He is also a Portfolio Manager for the flexible balanced strategy.

-1Cash & Other includes cash collateral associated with futures exposure that is maintained to manage the portfolio’s interest rate sensitivity.
+2Includes cash collateral associated with futures exposure that is maintained to manage portfolio interest rate sensitivity.

-3Investment grade and non-investment grade (high yield) categories are determined by credit ratings from Standard and Poor’s and Moody’s, which are private independent rating services that assign grades to bonds to represent their credit quality.
+3Credit ratings are from Moody’s, which is a private independent rating service that assign grades to bonds to represent their credit quality.
 The issues are evaluated based on such factors as the bond issuer’s financial strength, or its ability to pay a bond’s principal and interest in a timely fashion.
-Standard and Poor’s ratings are expressed as letters ranging from ‘AAA’, which is the highest grade, to ‘D’, which is the lowest grade.
-Moody’s ratings are expressed as letters and numbers ranging from ‘Aaa’, which is the highest grade, to ‘C’, which is the lowest grade.
-A Standard and Poor’s rating of BBB- or higher is considered investment grade.
-A Moody’s rating of Baa3 or higher is considered investment grade.
-A Standard and Poor’s rating below BBB- is considered non-investment grade.
-A Moody’s rating below Baa3 is considered non-investment grade.
-If an issue is rated by both agencies, the lower rating is used to determine the sector.
+Moody’s ratings are expressed as letters and numbers ranging from ‘Aaa’, which is the highest grade, to ‘C’, which is the lowest grade, and may include expected ratings.
+A Moody’s rating of Baa3 or higher is considered investment grade while those below Baa3 are considered non-investment grade.
+A rating of Aaa is assumed for Freddie Mac, Fannie Mae, and Ginnie Mae securities.